osisoft/Edge-Data-Store-Docs/content/overview/modbus-quick-start.md

    curl -d "@Modbus1Datasource.json" -H "Content-Type: application/json" -X PUT http://localhost:5590/api/v1/configuration/Modbus1/Datasource
    ```

-When the command completes successfully (a 204 is returned by curl), the Modbus TCP data source has been created.
-If you get a 400 error, check the JSON file for errors.
-If you receive a 404 or 500 error, check that EDS is running on the device.
+When the command completes successfully, that is a `204` is returned, the Modbus TCP data source has been created.
+If a `400` error is returned, check the JSON file for errors.
+If a `404` or `500` error is returned, check that EDS is running on the device.

 ## Configure a Schedule